A Guide to Securing Critical Infrastructure & OT

 Network visibility is a key component of any security strategy, but OT systems also require control and containment within the infrastructure to reduce the damage from an attack.
 Because of this, OT organizations should incorporate zero trust access (ZTA) into their security strategy.
 The zero trust network model ensures that an individual, application, or device only has access to the resources they need to perform their specific role or function and nothing more.
 ZTA strictly limits the range and level of engagement.
 This way, if a role or access privileges are compromised or behaviors are suspect, an attacker’s access to the OT network is restricted.
 OT organizations also should proportionally invest in behavioral analysis methods to quickly detect and neutralize any suspicious behavior.

-The Challenges Ahead Demand a Platform Approach
+OT Security Challenges Ahead Demand a Platform Approach

 The dynamic security landscape and the threat challenges associated with IT and OT convergence are creating new challenges for OT organizations.
 To effectively secure critical infrastructure, CISOs require solutions that can span their entire IT and OT network environments with solutions that meet the needs of both sides of their organization.
+The OT Threat Landscape This Year

 Further, to gain complete enterprise visibility and control, OT organizations must deploy cohesive solutions across their converging IT and OT networks.
 A platform approach is essential for OT organizations since their security considerations must extend beyond the on-premises system.
 They must also cover the operating system, the network infrastructure, and take the increased dependence on enabled Internet of Things (IoT) and Industrial Internet of Things (IIoT) devices into account.